-Figure 2 displays the MLSS and MLVSS variation in the SBR system from the first day until day-30 of the experiment.
+Figure 2 displays the MLSS, MLVSS and SVI progression in the SBR system from the first day until day-30 of the experiment.
 During the initial stage of the experiment, most of the sludge was washed-out from the bioreactor leading a significant decline in the biomass concentration and increased the effluent solids concentration.
-Figure 2 also reveals a rapid decrease of MLSS from 13.7 g L-1 to 1.2 g L-1 in the first 6 days, probably due to the short settling time applied in the cycle system.
-During the days between 9 and 24, both MLSS and MLVSS concentration kept rising but with occasional decrease perhaps due to some microorganisms in the bioreactor were adapting themselves to degrade non-active microorganisms and the seed microorganisms were to adapt to the synthetic wastewater.
+Figure 2 also reveals a rapid decrease of MLSS from 13.7 g L-1 to 3.3 g L-1 in the first 6 days, probably due to the short settling time applied in the cycle system.
+During the days between day-7 and day-14, both MLSS and MLVSS concentration kept rising but with occasional decrease perhaps due to some microorganisms of the seed sludge in the bioreactor were adapting themselves to the synthetic wastewater.
 The concentration of the biomass was improving as the small granules started to appear in the bioreactor on the day-15.
-Subsequently, both MLSS and MLVSS concentrations increased uniformly and achieved steady state at about 12.5 g L-1 and 10.5 g L-1, respectively during days 30.
-The same trend was also spotted for the MLVSS content which ranging from initial concentration of 9 g L-1 to 10 g L-1 at the end of the experiment.
+Subsequently, both MLSS and MLVSS concentrations increased uniformly and achieved steady state at about 12.5 g L^{-1} and 10.5 g L^{-1} , respectively during day-30.
+The same trend was also spotted for the MLVSS content which ranging from initial concentration of 9 g L-1 to 10.5 g L-1 at the end of the experiment.
 The MLVSS to MLSS ratio is about 0.84 and a stable condition of biomass concentration indicates a good accumulation of biomass in the bioreactor.